Santa Clarita Hit and Run Attorney, Criminal Defense Lawyer

 following:

-the driver and owner of the vehicle involved and, upon locating the driver of any other vehicle involved
+driver and owner of the vehicle involved and, upon locating the driver of any other vehicle involved or

-property.
-The information presented shall include the current residence address of the driver and of the
+that property.
+The information presented shall include the current residence address of the driver and

-registered owner.
-If the registered owner of an involved vehicle is present at the scene, he or she shall
+of the registered owner.
+If the registered owner of an involved vehicle is present at the scene, he or

 identification to the other involved parties.